N0SO/moqputils/README.md

              as incorrect or incomplete in most cases.
 It's worth a reply e-mail to the submitter to get this info clarified or corrected.

-          B. QSO: Exchanges need to be in the format:
+   - QSO: Exchanges need to be in the format:<br/>
-                 QSO: frequency-in-KHz MODE DATE TIME MYCALL MYRST MYQTH URCALL URRST URQTH Example of W0MA PHONE QSO with N0H:
+                 QSO: frequency-in-KHz MODE DATE TIME MYCALL MYRST MYQTH URCALL URRST URQTH<br/>
+             Example of W0MA PHONE QSO with N0H:<br/>
-                 QSO: 3900 PH 2019-04-07 1451 W0MA 59 MO N0H 59 IRN
+                 QSO: 3900 PH 2019-04-07 1451 W0MA 59 MO N0H 59 IRN<br/>

-          C. QSO DATE/TIMES - The utility will flag QSOs that are not withing the contest period.
+   - QSO DATE/TIMES - The utility will flag QSOs that are not withing the contest period.
 If there are lots of them, you should question if the station time was off.
 If it's off more than 30 minutes, many QSOs may be considered invalid by the qsochecker.

-          D. QSO FREQUENCY in KHz - Many stations will entry the frequency in MHz (3.5, 4, 7, 14, 21, etc.) - CABRILLO format expects frequency in KHz (3500, 4000, 7000, etc.).
+   - QSO FREQUENCY in KHz - Many stations will entry the frequency in MHz (3.5, 4, 7, 14, 21, etc.) - CABRILLO format expects frequency in KHz (3500, 4000, 7000, etc.).

-          E. For MISSOURI stations, the MYQTH/URQTH in the exchange field should be a 3 character county name, NOT MO or MISSOURI!
+   - For MISSOURI stations, the MYQTH/URQTH in the exchange field should be a 3 character county name, NOT MO or MISSOURI!

-          F. SIGNAL REPORTS - must be the standard RST format, not db numbers from FT8 QSOs!
+   - SIGNAL REPORTS - must be the standard RST format, not db numbers from FT8 QSOs!

-          G. EXTRA DATA COLUMNS IN THE QSO: LINES - Some older logging programs include a a SEQUENCE or SERIAL NUMBER as part of the exchange.
+   - EXTRA DATA COLUMNS IN THE QSO: LINES - Some older logging programs include a a SEQUENCE or SERIAL NUMBER as part of the exchange.
 This is no longer required and they need to be removed before scoring.
 Some logging programs include station fields for multi-transmitter stations.
 These may need to be removed before scoring unless they are at the end of the line.

-          H. DUPES REMOVED - Most modern logging programs do this.
+   - DUPES REMOVED - Most modern logging programs do this.
 If not, the QSOCHECKER will flag the older of two QSOs that are DUPES as INVALID.

 6. Once Step #5 is completed and the logfile edited accordingly, it is recommended that the edited log be moved to a different folder, and that the original be preserved for history.

-    7. Load the logfiles into the database: python ./loadlogs -i /home/data/moqplogs/ready-to-load/W0MA.LOG
+7. Load the logfiles into the database:<br/>
+           python ./loadlogs -i /home/data/moqplogs/ready-to-load/W0MA.LOG  <br/>
        This will load a single logfile into the database.
+Entering:<br/>
-Entering: python ./loadlogs -i /home/data/moqplogs/ready-to-load/
+           python ./loadlogs -i /home/data/moqplogs/ready-to-load/<br/>
-       will attempt to load ALL logfiles in the folder /home/data/moqplogs/ready-to-load/
+       will attempt to load ALL logfiles in the folder /home/data/moqplogs/ready-to-load/<br/>

        NOTE: The loadlogs utility needs updating to allow for REPLACING logs in the database. currently, the utility will simply make a new db entry for the log if you load it a